psychemedia/storytelling-notes/hudden_dudden.md

 "Old man," says he, "what is this business you have been doing?"

 Then the old man replied, "Cadi, even as they cheated my wife, and took from her her cow at the price of a goat, even so have I cheated them.
-They should have kept their eyes well opened! "
+They should have kept their eyes well opened!"

 So our clever old man got the best of the bargain, and gave our friends, the tithe-takers, a good dressing.
 And he lived with his old woman a right merry life, and may we live a merrier still.